tsung-ju/parallax-background-image/README.md

 ### `viewport.add(elements[, options])`

-Add parallax effect to the element(s).
+Add parallax effect to element(s).

 #### Parameters
 * `elements` - Can be: